chickensouple/experiments/genetic_images/README.md

-# Genetic Algorithm for Image Apprxoimation
+# Genetic Algorithm for Image Approximation

 ## Introduction
 The main idea is taken from https://rogerjohansson.blog/2008/12/07/genetic-programming-evolution-of-mona-lisa/, where the goal is to approximate an image using colored semi-transparent polygons.
 In the original code, the approximation is obtained through a genetic algorithm where a batch of polygons is generated.
 Then the batch of polygons is mutated and compared with the original batch.
 If it is a better approximation, the mutation replaces the original.